Pokémon video game series competitive play: Official competitive formats

 Official Pokémon competitive formats, starting in 2015, added "premiere challenges" (Also known as PCs) on top of the previous selection of competitions.
 PCs are smaller and offer less points needed to qualify for Worlds.
 In 2016, Midseason Showdowns were introduced, which were smaller than Regionals but offered more points than PCs.
-In 2017, limits on the amount of points, known as "best finish limits" (Or BFLs) were also introduced to limit the amount of points obtainable from these smaller events.
-The amount of points needed to qualify for Worlds was also increased, with points rewarded by events being scaled back.
+In 2017, limits on the number of points, known as "best finish limits" (Or BFLs) were also introduced to limit the number of points obtainable from these smaller events.
+The number of points needed to qualify for Worlds was also increased, with points rewarded by events being scaled back.

 Due to the COVID-19 pandemic, competitive play was suspended.
 The 2020 and 2021 World Championships, as well as their associated competitions, did not take place and were both cancelled, though those invited to the Championships retained their invites.
 New online gameplay formats, such as Pokémon Players Cup, the Play!
 Pokémon Team Challenge, and League at Home, were introduced in their stead.
 The Championships were later brought back in 2022.
 The 2024 Championships announced a change in ruleset, removing invites for a second day of competition, meaning those who make it as finalists regionally and internationally are automatically qualified for the World Championships.
-The amount of points required to qualify was also increased.
+The number of points required to qualify was also increased.

 The World Championships have been described by VentureBeat writer Jeremy Signor as being a strong community location, with fans of the series unified with a love for the series across several different Pokémon media.
 Kat Bailey, writing for USGamer, stated that the event helped rekindle her love for the series, highlighting its community aspects and the ingenuity of the players involved in the tournament.
 The introduction of the Championships have been cited by several outlets as legitimizing the competitive community, and have influenced how the series has treated elements designed to make competitive play easier.